Maxim (India): Maxim Hot 100

 Each year since 2008, the Indian edition of Maxim releases the Maxim Hot 100.
 The winners and their corresponding ages and the year in which the magazine was released are listed below.

 Controversy

-The magazine's inaugural issue in January 2006 featured a page called "Women you will never see in Maxim - 100% fake".
+The magazine's inaugural issue in January 2006 featured a page called "Women you will never see in Maxim – 100% fake".
 Among the photos was a full-page morphed photograph showing Khushbu "posing" in black underwear, along with the caption "Of course, I am a virgin if you don't count from the behind."
-The caption was in reference to remarks made by Kushboo in 2005 whether or not modern men should expect their brides to be virgins.
+The caption was in reference to remarks made by Khushbu in 2005 whether or not modern men should expect their brides to be virgins.
 The actress described the photo, which showed only her head, as "immodest".
 Kushboo filed a petition with Chennai police commissioner R. Nataraj on 30 January 2006, citing two complaints: defamation and the indecent representation of women.
 The Supreme Court dismissed the case on 22 May 2006.